PhoenixTales/phoenix-docs/appendix/behind-the-scenes/logo.md

 <img src="logo/phoenixtales3.png" alt="current phoenix tales logo">

-Update: At the 15th anniversary of STALKER I came up with a new STALKER variant of our phoenix, which the Phoenix ASCII art</a> on our team page is based on (see [phoenixtales.de](https://phoenixtales.de)):
+Update: At the 15th anniversary of STALKER I came up with a new STALKER variant of our phoenix, which the Phoenix ASCII art on our team page is based on (see [phoenixtales.de](https://phoenixtales.de)):

 <img src="logo/phnx-stalker.png" alt="Phoenix Stalker Variant by flosha">